chrisparnin/automark/README.md

 ![Menu](https://raw.github.com/chrisparnin/automark/master/Doc/menu.png)

 To generate a markdown representation of the recent coding task, select Tools -> automark -> Generate Markdown.
-This will generate a markdown file stored in `$SolutionFolder\.HistoryData\md\timestamp` and then open it in an markdown editor.
+This will generate a markdown file stored in `$SolutionFolder\.HistoryData\md\Timestamp.md` and then open it in an markdown editor.
 For windows, I recommend using [Markdown Pro](http://www.markdownpro.com/).
 From here, the markdown can be annotated and further later generated as a html.

 ![Markdown](https://raw.github.com/chrisparnin/automark/master/Doc/markdown.png)